endeepak/stub_on_web/README.md

 * Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 * Ready to run in production?
 Please [check phoenix deployment guides](http://www.phoenixframework.org/docs/deployment).

-## TODO

-* Capture requests and response for each call and allow users to inspect this info
-* Search box to visit or edit url.
-Handle full url or path

 ## Contributing